rodrimati1992/type_level/type_level_values/docs/appendix_patterns.md

 it forgets all traits implemented by `OriginalType`.

-ConstOrd_ is an example where the `generic type as type alias` pattern has downsides, since one has to repeat the OrderingTrait constraint .
+ConstOrd_ is an example where the `generic type as type alias` pattern has downsides, since one has to repeat the OrderingTrait constraint  when aliasing its Output associated type.

 #### Function example 1

 ```